noahvz7/noahvz7/README.md

 https://github.com/noahvz7/confessor

 ## Where I'm at
-I like building defensive tools, and learning how attacks work so I can defend against them.
+I'm most drawn to defensive work, and learning how attacks work so I can defend against them.
 Still working out exactly where I fit, probably around detection and secure engineering.

-Reach me: vanzantenoah@gmail.com